 cc: [Name of copy recipient] - Optional -

-Letter encouraging cooperation and send blueprints on time.
+Letter encouraging cooperation and send listings on time.

 Further things to consider when writing directive letters to colleagues